• Careers

 • Stories

-• Modern tailgate drives with carbon friction elements
+• Tailgate drives with carbon friction elements

 • Carbon Rear Panels for Mercedes AMG GT

-• How Lightweight CFRP Components Are Changing Machine Building
+• CFRP Components in Machine Building

-• Why Silicon-Carbide Semiconductors Have a Bright Future
+• Silicon-Carbide Semiconductors

 • Further stories